UnderScanner/TheUnderScannerApp/README.md

-# TheUnderScannerApp 📱
+# TheUnderScannerApp

 An Android app to remotely scan, download, and visualize LiDAR point cloud data.

-## 🚀 Current Version
+## Current Version

 `v0.1.0` — Early development stage (features subject to change)

-## 🛠 Features
+## Features

 - Connect to a remote server hosted on an SBC which is plugged to the LiDAR (cf [TheUnderScannerServer Repo](https://github.com/UnderScanner/TheUnderScannerServer))
 - Look into local and remote scans folder
-- Download `.pcd` scan files with progress tracking
+- Download `.pcd` (point cloud) scan files with progress tracking
-- View .pcd file (point cloud) with homemade 3D viewer with OpenGL
+- Homemade 3D viewer: View `.pcd` file with with OpenGL
 - Clean UI

-## 📂 Project Structure
+## Project Structure

 - `app/src/main` — Main Android application
 - Assets and scans are managed dynamically
 - Network layer uses Kotlin Coroutines and OkHttp

-## 📦 Installation
+## Installation

 1. Clone this repository
 2. Open with Android Studio
 3. Sync Gradle and run on device or emulator

-## ⚠️ Disclaimer
+## Disclaimer

 This is a work-in-progress project.

-Expect some changes and improvements before reaching v1.0.0.
+Next step is to implement real time duplex communication to view map creation during scanning process.

 ---

-Made with ❤️ by [Théotime Dmitrašinović]
+Made with ❤️ by Théotime Dmitrašinović